 Traditionally, we go into business for ourselves or one that’s built around our expertise.
 We don’t then look at moving forward, instead we kind of look back to how everyone else has done it.

-It's shifting towards what success actually means to you—not what success should be—and towards building a habitat in your business that links all the way from your vision based on what you want to the financial statements, leadership, people, process and systems that you want.
-The next part of that is enveloping that in core values, safety and accountability.
+It’s shifting towards what success means to you—not what success should be—and towards building a habitat in your business that links all the way from your vision based on what you want to the financial statements, leadership, people, process, and systems that you want.
+The next part of that is enveloping that in core values, safety, and accountability.

 It’s something that should be taught more at school and as a career.
 I am guilty of it.
 I’ve been a cowboy trying to work out how to get to where I’m at.
 I’ve learnt by touching fire, most of the time realising that’s not a good idea.

-That's the problem.
-As technicians and as experts, we are taught not to make mistakes, but if you're building a business, you have to make mistakes and you have to make it safe to make them.
+That’s the problem.
+As technicians and as experts, we are taught not to make mistakes, but if you’re building a business, you must make mistakes and you must make it safe to make them.